-The Endorsement panel will meet with the candidate and share its recommendation.
+The Endorsement panel will meet with the candidate and make a recommendation to the candidacy committee.
 The panel will clarify that the final decision concerning Endorsement is the responsibility of the candidacy committee, which will communicate its decision to the candidate in a timely manner.
-If the panel's recommendation is to postpone Endorsement, the panel and candidate must clarify goals and requirements for reconsideration of Endorsement.